Dimension formulas for Siegel modular forms of level $4$: Introduction

 \section{Introduction}

-In this work we consider dimension formulas for spaces of Siegel modular forms of degree $2$, scalar weight $k$ and level dividing $4$.
+In this work we consider dimension formulas for spaces of scalar-valued Siegel modular forms of degree $2$, weight $k$ and level dividing $4$.
 The notion of level is ambiguous; for example, level $4$ could refer to modular forms with respect to the paramodular group $K(4)$, the Siegel congruence subgroup $\Gamma_0(4)$, the Klingen congruence subgroup $\Gamma_0'(4)$, or others.
 We consider the following 11 congruence subgroups of $\Sp(4,\Q)$, all of which are in some sense level $1$, $2$ or $4$:

-Here, $\Gamma(2)$ is the principal congruence subgroup of level $2$, $B(2)$ is the Borel congruence subgroup of level $2$, $\Gamma_0^*(4)$ is a certain subgroup of index $2$ in $\Gamma_0(4)$, and $M(4)$ is the ``middle'' group, which lies between $\Gamma_0'(4)$ and $K(4)$.
+The connecting lines indicate inclusions (with the bigger group on top), and their labels show indices.
+The group $\Gamma(2)$ is the principal congruence subgroup of level $2$, $B(2)$ is the Borel congruence subgroup of level $2$, $\Gamma_0^*(4)$ is a certain subgroup of index $2$ in $\Gamma_0(4)$, and $M(4)$ is the ``middle'' group, which lies between $\Gamma_0'(4)$ and $K(4)$.
 For precise definitions, see Table~\ref{congruencesubgroupstable} in the notations section.

 For many of the subgroups $\Gamma$ in \eqref{congruencesubgroupseq} the dimension of the space of Siegel modular forms $M_k(\Gamma)$ and the subspace of cusp forms $S_k(\Gamma)$ is known; Table~\ref{historytable} gives some references.
 In case a conjugate of $\Gamma$ lies between $\Gamma(2)$ and $\Sp(4,\Z)$, there is a well-known method based on Igusa's classic paper \cite{Igusa1964}.
 Theorem~2 of \cite{Igusa1964} gives the character of the representation of $\Sp(4,\Z/2\Z)\cong S_6$ on $M_k(\Gamma(2))$.
 Using standard character theory, one can thus easily calculate $\dim M_k(\Gamma)$.
 This method works for all groups in \eqref{congruencesubgroupseq} except $K(2)$ and $\Gamma_0'(4)$.
 The results are summarized in Table~\ref{dimMktable}.
 All the dimension formulas in this paper are packaged into generating series like $\sum_{k=0}^\infty\dim M_k(\Gamma)t^k$.